briwagner/OAuth_JWT_recipes/README.md

 # OAuth_JWT_recipes
 Recipes for Service Integration authentications via the OAuth JWT flow.

+Php and command line examples are included in this repo.

 ## Information Security
 Note!
 In the following sections we will be updating files to include data that must be secured: your applicaton's integration key, and